Officials: N.C. college students must get COVID-19 shot — or be tested

-GREENSBORO — Students at N.C.
-A&T and UNCG as well as many other college students in the UNC System will need to get vaccinated for COVID-19 or be tested regularly, it was announced on Thursday.
+GREENSBORO — Tens of thousands of North Carolina college students will need to get a COVID-19 vaccine or be tested regularly, according to officials with the UNC System.

-The UNC System, serving roughly 250,000 students at 16 public colleges and universities across the state, also said that college and university chancellors should put the same standard in place for their faculty and staff.
+The UNC System, serving roughly 250,000 students at 16 public colleges and universities across the state, also said that chancellors should put the same standard in place for their faculty and staff.

-Just how often unvaccinated students or others would be tested remains unclear.

 The latest move to push college students and workers to get vaccinated comes as the delta variant spreads rapidly, prompting fears of outbreaks as the fall semester approaches.

-Eden Bloss, a UNCG spokeswoman, said that the university already had a requirement for the fall semester that residential students either show evidence of vaccination or a negative test result prior to coming on campus.
+Eden Bloss, a UNCG spokeswoman, said Thursday that the university already was requiring residential students either show evidence of vaccination or a negative test result prior to coming on campus for the fall semester.
 Unvaccinated students would need to participate in mandatory, random testing.

 A&T spokesman Todd Simmons said that the university hadn't been planning on regularly testing students.
-Logistics would need to be put in place to accomplish that.
-He also said administrators are considering whether more testing of students is likely to result in a greater need for space to quarantine those who have tested positive.
+Now, administrators are considering whether more testing is likely to result in a greater need for space to quarantine those who have tested positive.

 Both universities have been encouraging vaccination among students prior to the start of the upcoming school year.